All shipped from JAPAN!日本からお届けします。

 Wasabeef – Wasabi Heat Meets Meaty Umami

-A long-time favorite since 1987, Wasabeef blends the clean sting of wasabi with the hearty taste of beef.
-The flavor is sharp yet smooth, with a touch of chili adding extra warmth.
-It’s not overpowering, but the mix of pungent wasabi and savory beef makes every bite unexpectedly satisfying.
+A long-time favorite since 1987, Wasabeef combines the sharp sting of wasabi with the savory taste of beef.
+A light touch of chili adds extra warmth.
+The balance between pungent and savory gives it a distinctive flavor without feeling overwhelming.

 Spiciness: ★★☆☆☆